OSGeo/gdal/doc/source/drivers/vector/gpkg.rst

 with.

-The driver also supports reading and writing the following non-linear geometry types :CIRCULARSTRING, COMPOUNDCURVE, CURVEPOLYGON, MULTICURVE and MULTISURFACE
+The driver also supports reading and writing the following non-linear geometry types: CIRCULARSTRING, COMPOUNDCURVE, CURVEPOLYGON, MULTICURVE and MULTISURFACE

 GeoPackage raster/tiles are supported.
-See :ref:`GeoPackage raster <raster.gpkg>` documentation page
+See the :ref:`GeoPackage raster <raster.gpkg>` documentation page.

 Driver capabilities
 -------------------